rockettheme/docs/Docs/joomla/extensions/roksprocket/headlines_mode.md

     11. **Default Article Image** Determines which image field the module will default to when locating an image for the feature.
 [77%, 27%]
     12. **Default Link** Determines which link field the module will default to when locating a link for the feature.
 [83%, 27%]

-1. The **Theme** opiton sets the theme for displaying headlines in the module.
+1. The **Theme** option sets the theme for displaying headlines in the module.
 These themes determine how the headlines look within the module.
 You can choose the one that best fits your template and/or personal taste.

 2. The **Display Limit** field sets the amount of articles shown when the page is rendered.
 Setting this limit to zero or infinity will allow it to cycle through all applicable items.